Nayana-Info-Tech/Django_Project/README.md

 # Django_Project

-This is my first Django Project
+This is my first Django Project.